papjah/pokecrystal16/README.md

 fork this repository to build a new game on top** (unless you intend to contribute to it), as the publicly-visible history will be repeatedly rewritten, making merges impossible.
 If you do want to contribute to the repository, let me know in advance so I can notify you of history rewrites.

+For update notifications, discussions, bug reports, and feedback, join our Discord server: [Fellowship of the Roms (Public)](https://discord.gg/dvpf6wcqMn).
+Once there, navigate to the `#reaction-roles` channel and react to pokecrystal16 to gain access to the `#pokecrystal16` channels.

 For further documentation, check out the [wiki].